 The Business/Tourism Visa is particularly for foreign-citizens who would like to enter the United States for business (B-1) or pleasure (B-2).

-B-1 Visa is specifically for business purposes only, where an individual may enter the U.S. in order to conduct a business of legitimate nature such as: attend a conference, settle an estate, or consults with other business associates.
+B-1 Visa is specifically for business purposes only, where an individual may enter the U.S.

 B-2 Visa is specifically for tourism and vacation purposes.
 The B-2 Visa recipient may also partake in needed medical treatment – treatment unable to obtain in their home country.